zchee/golang-wiki/CommitMessage.md

 For #nnnn.
 ```

 It is common in other Git projects to use `Updates` instead of `For`, and that is acceptable too, even though it makes little sense (the commit does not update the issue).
 More precise phrasings are fine too.
-Don't be too pedantic: it's not worth asking people to change from `Updates` or something else to `For`, or vice versa.
+Don't be too pedantic in code reviews: it's not worth asking people to change from `Updates` or something else to `For`, or vice versa.

 # Other repos